Erin Healy (footballer)

-Erin Gianna Healy (/it/; born 5 April 2001) is a professional soccer player who plays as a forward for A-League Women club Adelaide United.
+Erin Gianna Healy (/it/; born 5 April 2001) is a professional soccer player who plays as a forward for Serie A club Parma.
 Born in the United States, she represents the Republic of Ireland internationally.

 Early life

 Healy was born in San Diego, California.
 Her grandfather was born in Monaghan, which makes her eligible to represent either the Republic of Ireland or the United States internationally.

 College career

 Healy attended Gonzaga University in Spokane, Washington, and played for the Gonzaga Bulldogs.

 Club career

 Healy began her club football career in Portugal at Campeonato Nacional Feminino club Clube de Albergaria, joining in the 2023–24 season.

 Healy moved to Australia to join A-League Women club Adelaide United for the 2024–25 season.
+In her first two seasons she scored 12 goals in 41 games.

+After two seasons, in which she won multiple annual awards, Healy departed Australia to pursue an opportunity in Europe.
+A few weeks after departing Adelaide, it was announced Healy had joined Italian club Parma until 2028.

 International career

 Healy received her first call-up for the Republic of Ireland national team on 20 May 2025, when she was called up for two games against Turkey and Slovenia in the 2025 UEFA Women's Nations League.
+She made her international debut in Ireland's first of two friendlies against the United States in June 2025.